CEC Rust for Embedded Developers

 - Participants can develop idiomatic data models.

-- Participants can apply idiomatic error handling.
+- Participants can apply idiomatic error processing.

 Block 3 (six lessons)